 Significant greenhouse gas emissions and environmental damage are frequently associated with the manufacturing and use of traditional fertilizers.
 On the other hand, by the optimization of manufacturing procedures and material selection, sustainable fertilizer production technologies successfully lower carbon footprints.
 By recycling organic matter and agricultural waste, for example, the use of bio-fertilizers and organic fertilizers improves soil fertility, reduces greenhouse gas emissions and fossil fuel consumption, and increases resource efficiency and material recyclability [56, 57].
 By reducing dependency on fossil fuels for chemical and fuel generation, green chemical processes minimize the environmental effect of chemical synthesis and manufacturing [58].
-Intelligent fertilization systems reduce the amount of excess fertilizer used by precisely controlling fertilization and release, maximizing fertilizer efficiency and minimizing environmental impacts [59, 60].
+Intelligent fertilization systems reduce the amount of excess fertilizer used by precisely controlling fertilization and release, maximizing fertilizer efficiency, and minimizing environmental impacts [59, 60].
 By minimizing greenhouse gas emissions and dependence on chemical fertilizers, these creative solutions not only boost crop yields and quality but also strengthen agricultural systems' resilience and promote agricultural sustainability and climate change mitigation.
 Ensuring food security, safeguarding the environment, and advancing agricultural sustainability are all made possible by sustainable fertilizer production technology.

 Potential Water Recycling and Reuse Solutions